chrisizeful/SaveLoad/README.md

 SaveLoad.Instance.Load(this, folders);
 ```

 The prior code loads mods asychronously.
-The first parameter in the Load() function is an optional ISaveLoadListener for listening to callbacks:
+The first parameter in the Load() function is an optional ISaveLoadListener for listening to callbacks.
+Note that since these methods may be called asynchronously, all interactions with the SceneTree should be done with SetDeferred() and CallDeferred().
 ```C#
 // Optionally update a ProgressBar's text with the asset currently being loaded... public void Loading(string def) {}